Zimtronic/posjs/README.md

 The main idea of ​​this project is provide a platform with hardware access to developing your own POS application.
-Initially we export three objects to the javascript context: `ESCPOSPrinter`, `BarcodeScanner` and `MagneticScanner` (See [using other devices section](docs/supporteddevices.md) to change object names and add other devices).
+Initially we export three objects to the javascript context: `ESCPOSPrinter`, `BarcodeScanner` and `MagneticScanner` (see [using other devices section](docs/supporteddevices.md) to change object names and add other devices).
 Then you can use this objects into the javascript code.

 * [Using printers](docs/printer.md)